Physician Assistant/Pre-PA Internships

 Most students participate in our programs for four to six weeks.
 We recommend that students complete programs that are at least two weeks long.
 Students seeking to gain exposure in several departments and/or specialties should consider spending at least four weeks in country.

-IMA’s Program Fees are inclusive of all in-country expenses; including accommodations, chef-prepared meals, placement related transportation, hospital fees, accident insurance, and unlimited wifi access; allowing volunteers to more confidently travel abroad and enjoy their experience.
+IMA’s Program Fees are inclusive of all in-country expenses; including accommodations, chef-prepared meals, placement related transportation, hospital fees, travel insurance, and unlimited wifi access; allowing interns to more confidently study abroad and enjoy their experience.
+Program Fees do not include international airfare.

 International Medical Aid strictly adheres to the Association of American Medical Colleges’ Guidelines for Premedical and Medical Students Providing Patient Care During Clinical Experiences Abroad.
 We recommend that all prospective applicants review this information before applying.
 In succinct terms, our participants will not be allowed to do anything in our programs abroad that they would not be permitted to do in the United States or Europe.
 Our Pre-Medical/Pre-Health students will be strictly observing patient care and will have the opportunity to shadow the management of complex diseases that are not often found in the United States.
 Participants will gain experiential exposure to the differing healthcare delivery models found around the world, and will often be involved in IMA’s mobile medical clinics and humanitarian outreach programs.
 Additionally, our local physician mentors regularly conduct seminars on region specific topics in global medicine.